Heteroscedastic Temporal Variational Autoencoder For Irregular Time Series: Appendix

 \paragraph{Synthetic Data Generation:} We generate a synthetic dataset consisting of $2000$ trajectories each consisting of $50$ time points with values between $0$ and $1$.
 We fix $10$ reference time points and draw values for each from a standard normal distribution.
 We then use an RBF kernel smoother with a fixed bandwidth of $\alpha = 120.0$ to construct local interpolations over the $50$ time points.
 The data generating process is shown below:

 We randomly sample $3 - 10$ observations from each trajectory to simulate a sparse and irregularly sampled univariate time series.

-\paragraph{Real World Datasets:} PhysioNet is freely available for research use and can be downloaded from \url{https://physionet.org/content/challenge-2012/}.
+\paragraph{PhysioNet:} The PhysioNet Challenge 2012 dataset \citep{physionet} consists of multivariate time series data with $37$ physiological variables from intensive care unit (ICU) records.
+Each record contains measurements from the first $48$ hours after admission.
+We use the protocols described in \citet{Rubanova2019} and round the observation times to the nearest minute resulting in $2880$ possible measurement times per time series.
+The data set consists includes $8000$ instances that can be used for interpolation experiments.
+PhysioNet is freely available for research use and can be downloaded from \url{https://physionet.org/content/challenge-2012/}.

+\paragraph{MIMIC-III:} The MIMIC-III data set \citep{johnson2016mimic} is a multivariate time series dataset containing sparse and irregularly sampled physiological signals collected at Beth Israel Deaconess Medical Center.
+We use the procedures proposed by \citet{shukla2019} to process the data set.
+This results in $53,211$ records each containing $12$ physiological variables.
+We use all $53,211$ instances to perform interpolation experiments.
 MIMIC-III is available through a permissive data use agreement which can be requested at \url{https://mimic.mit.edu/iii/gettingstarted/}.
 Once the request is approved, the dataset can be downloaded from \url{https://mimic.mit.edu/iii/gettingstarted/dbsetup/}.
 The instructions and code to extract the MIMIC-III dataset is given at \url{https://github.com/mlds-lab/interp-net}.